 For those of you who wouldn’t dream of doing anything else, here are our 6 tried and tested top tips for being a truly successful Children’s Entertainer.
 Tick one off every week for the next 6 weeks and watch the bookings come rolling in…

 Whatever your act, you can always add some extra skills and touches to give your show or service that bit of extra magic.
 If you’re a magician or a hula hoop performer, learn some basic balloon modelling.
 If you’re a clown or a costume performer, learn some simple magic tricks.
+If you own a puppy, teach him some tricks but check with bookers first before arriving.
 You can even go so far as to branch out into a whole new area – can you offer face-painting or a mini-disco for example?
-There are some really good videos and tips on these types of skills on our Children’s Entertainers blog.
+There are some really good videos and tips on these types of skills on this Children’s Entertainers blog post.
 Adding value to your offering and bringing skills that can add to the entertainment and smiles will make you extra-popular with both the parents and kids.